nickjourjine/peromyscus-pup-vocal-evolution/README.md

 ## Two letter species codes

-We use two letter codes as shorthand to refer to the different species we analyze.
+We use two-letter codes as shorthand to refer to the different species we analyze.
 They are:

 BW = *P. maniculatus bairdii*
 BK = *P. maniculatus gambelli*